-Shares of Restricted Stock, Stock Payments and Deferred Stock and Awards of Restricted Stock Units, Performance Stock, Performance Units or Deferred Stock Units may be awarded either alone or in addition to other Awards granted under the Plan.
-The Committee or the Company shall determine the Awardees to whom and the time or times at which grants of Restricted Stock, Restricted Stock Units, Performance Stock, Performance Units, Stock Payments, Deferred Stock and/or Deferred Stock Units will be awarded, the number of shares to be awarded to any Awardee, the conditions for vesting, the time or times within which such Awards may be subject to forfeiture and any other terms and conditions of the Awards, in addition to those contained in Article 7.3.
-The total number of shares of (i) Restricted Stock, any Stock Payments and Deferred Stock and (ii) the total number of shares represented by Restricted Stock Units, Performance Stock, Performance Units, Deferred Stock Units and Dividend Equivalents granted under the Plan shall not exceed 4 million.
+Shares of Restricted Stock, Stock Payments and Deferred Stock and Awards of Restricted Stock Units, Performance Stock or Performance Units may be awarded either alone or in addition to other Awards granted under the Plan.
+The Committee or the Company shall determine the Directors and Employees to whom and the time or times at which grants of Restricted Stock, Restricted Stock Units, Performance Stock, Performance Units, Stock Payments and/or Deferred Stock will be awarded, the number of shares to be awarded to any Awardee, the conditions for vesting, the time or times within which such Awards may be subject to forfeiture and any other terms and conditions of the Awards, in addition to those contained in

+Article 7.3.
+The total number of shares of (i) Restricted Stock, any Stock Payments and Deferred Stock and (ii) the total number of shares represented by Restricted Stock Units, Performance Stock, Performance Units and Dividend Equivalents granted under the Plan shall not exceed 4 million.